The Bending of Light

 Initially, I had intended to base-coat and paint the figure as an airbrush painting to look like melted metal.
-Had I gone that route, this artwork would have been done ages ago and been a beautiful piece.
+Had I gone that route, this artwork would have been done ages ago and would have been a beautiful piece.
 But, instead, I was inspired.
-Not that I wasn’t already, but for one reason or another, I got a wild hair to scratch the metal to create my figure instead of simply painting her over the grinds.
+Not that I wasn’t already, but for one reason or another, I got wild hair to scratch the metal to create my figure instead of simply painting her over the grinds.
 Michelangelo is credited for having once said, “Every block of stone has a statue inside, and it is the task of the sculptor to discover it.“ So I thought maybe that is true of metal, too, even if it is only one-sixteenth inch thick.

 That’s when it happened.
 That’s when I decided to sand past miles of grinding to discover the muse within.
 That is also when this artwork became eternal.

-While not yet finished, ETERNAL is entirely created with power grinders, sandpapers, and small files.
+While unfinished, ETERNAL is entirely created with power grinders, sandpapers, and small files.
 To date, there is no paint, and what you see in the artwork is created with countless controlled scratches to bend the light as it and you travel across the artwork.
-There will be very little paint on this piece, mostly for the background and such — I wouldn’t want to hide her inspiration behind a veil of color.
+There will be very little paint on this piece, mainly for the background and such — I wouldn’t want to hide her inspiration behind a veil of color.
 ETERNAL is a sculpture that looks three-dimensional but is entirely flat.
 Still a ways from finished, there will be a couple of surprises that I am looking forward to revealing (soon).